previousnext/frontend-challenge/README.md

 - [x] Iterate
   - [x] Test assumptions
   - [x] Create storybook component
+  - [] Style a Story.
+  - [] Add modifiers for Dialog storybook component
   - [] Make a Story with multiple dialogs to test open / close of each on a page.
+  - [] Style dialogs on a page and ::backdrop.
   - [ ] Write tests + docs
   - [ ] commits